-McGrath is often cited in the press, including the Wall Street Journal, New York Times, Washington Post, Financial Times, and NPR’s Marketplace.
-She maintains an active social media presence, and has been rated one of the 25 smartest women to follow on Twitter by Fast Company Magazine.
-She consistently appears in rankings of the top business school professors to follow on Twitter.
-McGrath was voted HR Magazine’s Most Influential International Thinker.”
+Her work is often cited in the press, including The Wall Street Journal, The New York Times, The Washington Post, the Financial Times, CNN Business, and NPR’s Marketplace.
+She has been rated one of the 25 smartest women to follow on Twitter by Fast Company and was voted HR Magazine’s “Most Influential International Thinker.”

-Rita joined the faculty of Columbia Business School in 1993.
-Prior to life in academia, she was an IT director, worked in the political arena, and founded two startups.
-She received her Ph.D. from the Wharton School, University of Pennsylvania and has degrees with honors from Barnard College and the Columbia School of International and Public Affairs.
+Previously in her career, Rita served as an IT director, worked in the political arena, and founded two startups.
+She received her Ph.D. from the Wharton School (University of Pennsylvania) and has degrees with honors from Barnard College and the Columbia School of International and Public Affairs.
 She is married and is proud to be the mother of two delightful grownups.
 For more information, visit RitaMcGrath.com.